Skip to main content

 7–9 September 2026 · Valrose Castle

-A three-day summer school bringing together PhD students, early-career researchers, and leading scholars working with large-scale data on science and innovation.
+A three-day summer school for researchers working with large-scale data on science and innovation.

 About the school

 The Summer School on Data and Algorithms for Science, Technology & Innovation Studies is an annual gathering for researchers working with large-scale data on science and innovation.
-Founded at KU Leuven, now in its 11th edition, it brings together PhD students, early-career researchers, and leading scholars from economics, management, and sociology.
+Founded at KU Leuven, now in its 11th edition, it brings together researchers across career stages — from PhD students to senior scholars — across economics, management, and sociology.
+We dig into the data nitty-gritty, discover state-of-the-art algorithms, and get jointly excited about how to use it all to answer the questions that matter — better.

 The 2026 edition takes place at the 19th-century Valrose Castle in Nice, hosted by SKEMA Business School in collaboration with KU Leuven, Google, the European Patent Office, Université Côte d'Azur, and UCD Dublin.